weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

   3. create `weave-3` as a Swarm agent
   4. Generate a Discovery Swarm token.

-  The Discovery Swarm token is a unique cluster id.
+  The Discovery Swarm token is a unique cluster ID.
 For more information see the [Docker Swarm Documentation](https://docs.docker.com/swarm/install-w-machine/)

->*Note:* In Weave there is no notion of master/slave or any other roles of the nodes.
-Here we simply picked `weave-1` as a sort of bootstrap node.
+>*Note:* In a Weave network there is no notion of master/slave or any other roles of the nodes.
+Here `weave-1` is simply picked as a sort of bootstrap node.
 You could also pass all of the IPs or DNS names to `weave launch` and avoid having to set the <code>--ipalloc-init consensus=<count></code> explicitly.
 In this example, Docker Machine is being used on VirtualBox and therefore the IP addresses are not known and do not have DNS.
 You should however be able to use DNS with any one of the cloud drivers, such as Microsoft Azure or Google Compute Engine.